aorella1/escape-the-room/README.md

 ### Step 5:
 Go back to your terminal and execute the command `cd escape-the-room`.
-Then execute the command, `python3 escape-the-room.py`to run te program.
+Then execute the command, `python3 escape-the-room.py`to run the program.

 ---
 ## Keyboard Commands